 For example, suppose you are teaching a customer service unit.
 In that case, contextualisation involves providing training materials that use customer service scenarios that are specific to the industry in which your students work.
 This could include examples of handling customer complaints, upselling products and services, or anticipating customer needs.
 This provides valuable insight for learners on how to best address customers’ issues in their particular field of practice.
 Additionally, contextualising content can help develop unique problem-solving skills that cannot be acquired through generic courses alone, making it even more valuable for learners.

-Why is Contextualising a Unit of Competency Important?
+Why is Contextualising a Units of Competency Important?

-Contextualising a unit of competency is an important step for any Registered Training Organisation (RTO).
-There are several reasons why this is so, and one of the key ones is to ensure relevant training materials are provided to the students.
-When correctly contextualised, students can learn skills that can be directly applied in their chosen industry or career path.
-It also allows them to understand better how the skills taught in the classroom could be used outside and without an instructor’s help.
+Contextualising units of competency is an important step for any Registered Training Organisation (RTO).
+Several reasons highlight the importance of this, with one of the key reasons being to ensure that RTOs provide relevant training materials to students.
+When RTOs correctly contextualise, students can learn skills that they can directly apply in their chosen industry or career path.
+It also allows them to better understand how they can use the skills taught in the classroom outside of it, without an instructor’s help.

-Another reason why RTOs must ensure every unit of competency has been properly contextualised is that it is a requirement set out by the Australian Skills Quality Authority (ASQA).
+Another reason why RTOs must ensure they contextualise every units of competency properly is that the Australian Skills Quality Authority (ASQA) requires it.
 If an audit reveals that an RTO has not followed these guidelines, they can face severe repercussions, including losing their registration, so getting this aspect of education right is essential.
 In addition, if students don’t receive quality contextualised training, they may have unrealistic expectations when they reach their desired profession, ultimately leading to dissatisfaction either from employers or employees when what they can do doesn’t match up with what was promised.

 Guidelines For Contextualising Units Of Competency